norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Is there Demand?
 The most fundamental product question seems to have been forgotten by many during the AI gold rush of '23: do people actually want the thing you are building?
 What proof do you have?
 Examples of useless, unwanted AI products being shoehorned into our lives are already everywhere.
 There are pointless novelty chatbots now built into every social media platform.
 Integrated text completions are getting increasingly aggressive about mangling our messages.
 Most new AI customer service assistants seem remarkably adept at rephrasing "as an AI assistant I am unable to help you" - and not much else.

 Ironically, the nature of many AI products - especially natural language products - makes them remarkably easy to validate.
-Whereas testing engagement for an online billing platform or a new recommendations engine, you pretty much have to build the thing.
-But
+Whereas testing engagement with an online billing platform or a new recommendations engine pretty much requires you to build the thing first, GenAI products are typically re

 ### Treat Ground Truth Like an Evil Genie
 Ambiguous wishes are the downfall of fairy tail magic lamps; a man wishes for wealth, and the genie transforms him into a rich miser on his death bed.
 Your ground truth datasets are as equally sensitive to ambiguity.